Meet Benhaven's Board Members

-Thomas Igoe, Board Treasurer and Secretary
+Thomas Igoe, Vice Chair & Treasurer

 Mr. Igoe joined Benhaven in 2017 after a career as a practicing attorney in New York City.
 With expertise in corporate finance and corporate regulation, he served as Vice-chairman and Chairman of a large national law firm and then as CEO of a global lawyers professional Liability Insurance company for its member national and international law firms.

 Mr. Igoe and his wife have raised their 38 year old son with Autism who lives independently in the New Haven community and continues to benefit from the special services provided by a team of dedicated Benhaven professionals.